 Sounds corny, right!
 After all the hype created by the Food bloggers and media.
 But trust me, you must add back cashew nuts as Cashew Nuts- World’s Healthiest Superfood.

-Originated from Brazil, cashew nuts are highly power packed in minerals and vitamins are finding its way into many Indian delicacies.
+Originated from Brazil, cashew nuts are highly power-packed with minerals and vitamins are finding its way into many Indian delicacies.
 It comes with a great shelf life which makes it available year around.

 Nutritional Value Of Cashew Nuts